yokai-php/enum-bundle/README.md

     public function buildForm(FormBuilderInterface $builder, array $options): void {
         $builder
+            // Because we added the @Enum constraint to Member::$status property
-            // The bundle will find out the form type for you (thanks to the Enum constraint we added to model) ->add('gender')
+            // the bundle will be able to find out the appropriate form type automatically ->add('status')
         ;
     }